The Expert Handbook to Evaluating Tree Risk

-What are the warning signs of a tree in danger of Falling?
+What are the Warning Signs of a tree at risk of falling?

-Leaning Trunk or Crown
+The Leaning Trunk or Crown

 Cracks or Cavities in the Trunk

-Dead or Dying Branches
+Dead or dying branches

 Root Damage

-How do you assess the risk of a Tree Falls
+How do you assess the risk of a Tree Falling

 Call in a Professional